Menstrual leave: Asia

-In Indonesia, under the Labor Act No. 13 in 2003, women have a right to two days of menstrual leave per month though these are not additional leaves.
+In Indonesia, under the Labor Act No. 13 in 2003, women have a right to two days of menstrual leave per month, though these are not additional leaves.

 In Japan, since 1947, Article 68 of the Labour Standards Law states "When a woman for whom work during menstrual periods would be specially difficult has requested leave, the employer shall not employ such woman on days of the menstrual period."
 While Japanese law requires that a woman going through especially difficult menstruation be allowed to take leave, it does not require companies to provide paid leave or extra pay for women who choose to work during menstruation.

-In South Korea, female employees are entitled to menstrual leave according to the Article 71 of the Labour Standards Law, and are ensured additional pay if they do not take the menstrual leave that they are entitled to.
+In South Korea, female employees are entitled to menstrual leave according to Article 71 of the Labour Standards Law, and are ensured additional pay if they do not take the menstrual leave that they are entitled to.

 In Taiwan, the Act of Gender Equality in Employment gives women three days of "menstrual leave" per year, which will not be calculated toward the 30 days of "common sick leave", giving women up to 33 days of "health-related leaves" per year.
 The extra three days do not come with half-pays once a woman employee exceeds the regulated 30.

 Europe

-In Europe, as of 2023, there was one country, Spain, with a national menstrual leave.
+In Europe, as of 2023, there was one country, Spain, with national menstrual leave.
 Since February 2023, Spain has provided three to five days per month of paid menstrual leave.

 A proposal by the Italian Parliament to introduce a menstrual leave policy in 2017 sparked debate in Europe on how menstrual health impacts women in the workforce.
-The bill would have introduced a policy for companies to offer three days paid leave for women who suffer severe menstrual cramps; the policy was not enacted.
+The bill would have introduced a policy for companies to offer three days paid leave to women who suffer severe menstrual cramps; the policy was not enacted.